-With winter in full swing, you’re probably used to the sight of condensation on your windows by now.
-Unfortunately, a combination of the freezing cold temperatures outside and the heating constantly being on inside means that condensation is a common problem for many of us at this time of year.
+Living in a country with such mild weather, you’re probably used to the sight of condensation on your windows by now.
+Unfortunately, a combination of the frequently cold temperatures outside and the heating constantly being on inside means that condensation is a common problem for many of us.

 While this may seem like a fairly harmless problem, excess moisture can lead to more serious problems such as damp or mould.
 The good news is however that there are some simple yet very effective ways to prevent condensation from forming on your windows.